Webpages currently being worked on (September 2017)

 This website has two major divisions — non-academic and academic:

 Non-academic.
-The first half, “David’s Story with Photographs” has seven sub-pages that survey the province and nation through David’s eyes, along with those of his friends.
+The first half, “David’s Story with Photographs” has eight sub-pages that survey the province and nation through David’s eyes, along with those of his friends.
 It narrates the story of his personal life and makes personal observations over more than two decades: 1963-1999.
 (The last webpage “African Travels: 1996-2012” looks beyond the NWP to David’s travels throughout southern Africa.)
 Direct link: David’s Story

 This first part of the website should appeal to David’s friends and relatives worldwide and all others simply interested in learning more about the NWP.
-More specifically, it is intended for people from the NWP who live within its provincial boundaries today or who have migrated both internally to other parts of Zambia and externally to other places in the world.
+More specifically, it is intended for people from the NWP who live within its provincial boundaries today or who have migrated either internally to other parts of Zambia or externally to other places in the world.
 Men who were secondary school students at Solwezi from 1963-1965 and Balovale (now Zambezi) from 1965-1968 will be the most interested of all, especially to see the old photographs!

 The NWP itself.
 To enlarge the NWP map below, simply click on it.
 Note that the NorthWestern Province is also spelled as two words: North Western or with a hyphen: North-Western.
 (Google searches generally change NorthWestern to North Western.)
 This large, remote, and largely rural area of Zambia borders Congo (Zaire) on the north and Angola on the west.
 One of Zambia’s ten provinces, it covers an area slightly smaller than England or slightly larger than Ohio.
 The 2010 census shows the province’s population as only 752,612 people.
 This makes it Zambia’s most sparsely populated as it has been in the past.
 Solwezi is the provincial capital.
 As with all of Zambia, the province has remained relatively calm and without major strife unlike many neighboring countries around it.